cea-trust-platform/trust-documentation/doc/source/user_tutorials/validation_form.md

 # Validation form

-As detailed in the [Workflow guidlines](../dev_corner/dev_guidelines/workflow_guidlines/index.rst), if you want your new and amazing developpements in TRUST to be integrated, you have to create an associated validation form.
-The prefered route to build a validation form in TRUST and its baltiks is to build a Jupyter notebook.
+As detailed in the [Workflow guidelines](../dev_corner/dev_guidelines/workflow_guidlines/index.rst), if you want your new and amazing developments in TRUST to be integrated, you need to create an associated validation form.
+The preferred way to build a validation form in TRUST and its BALTIKs is to write a Jupyter notebook.

-You can see an example of notebook in: `$TRUST_ROOT/Validation/Rapports_automatiques/Verification/SampleFormJupyter` or run on terminal:
+You can find an example notebook at: `$TRUST_ROOT/Validation/Rapports_automatiques/Verification/SampleFormJupyter` or run on terminal:

 ```bash
 Run_fiche -doc
 ```

-This turorial will help you get started with the validation form so that you'll be able to create detailed ones for your own developpements.
+This tutorial will help you get started with the validation form so that you can create detailed ones for your own developments.

 First, copy the validation form named Source\_canal\_perio: